 - You will need to do a title search to make sure there are no other liens attached to the property

 - The buyer will likely purchase the home "as-is"

 - The buyer may have to evict the former homeowners living in the home

 - The bank may be unresponsive to an offer or take weeks to respond

 - At a public auction, the buyer needs cash, wire transfer, or certified check

 Buy a Home at a Probate Sale

 A homebuyer may get a bargain by purchasing a home in probate.
 The sale of the home occurs either in a court-supervised auction or through private negotiation with the estate's executor.
-A buyer may have to visit the courthouse and complete additional paperwork, but if heirs are anxious to sell the home quickly, a buyer may benefit from a reduced price.
+A court auction is conducted when a person dies intestate, without a will and the state or commonwealth sells the property.
+A buyer may have to visit the courthouse and complete additional paperwork but if heirs are anxious to sell the home quickly, a buyer may benefit from a reduced price.

 Buying your first house can seem stressful, but making the right decisions is truly rewarding.
 See FindLaw's Buying a Home section for additional articles and resources.
 Contact a real estate lawyer for help answering your legal questions when buying a home.